noisebridge/MediaBridge/README.md

 To install the project dependencies, first install pipenv globally with `pip install pipenv`.
 Then create a virtual env/install dependencies with `pipenv install --dev`.

-To run code in the project, prefix your command with `pipenv run` (ex. `pipenv run python -m mediabridge.main` runs the main.py script).
+To run code in the pipenv virtual environment, prefix your command with `pipenv run` (ex. `pipenv run dev` runs the development script).

 ### Using the pipenv environment in VSCode